Recent ‘ARK: Survival Evolved’ Updates Hit Xbox One, New Crafting Skill Plus Lots Of Bug Fixes And More

 Changes to ARK Weapons

 One tweak to the slingshot was included in the ARK: Survival Evolved 260 patch.
 The weapon was hit with a 25 percent torpor reduction.
-This will affect the early game for many players as the slingshot is typically used to knock out a first animal to tame.
+This will affect the early game for many players as the slingshot is typically used to knock out an animal to tame.

 The only other weapon change is an increase in volume for the spear when it hits a target.